adrianmoya/es-docs.behat.org/en/source/behat/hooks.rst

         // do something before each scenario
     });

-``afterScenario`` hooks will be run after last step of each scenario:
+``afterScenario`` hooks are executed after the last step of each scenario:

 .. code-block:: php